oconnor663/jacko.io/posts/async_futures.md

 It turns out that `poll` has [three jobs][poll_docs], and so far we've only seen two.
 First, `poll` does as much work as it can without blocking.
 Then, `poll` returns `Ready` if it's finished or `Pending` if it's not.
-But finally, whenever `poll` is about to return `Pending`, it needs to&hellip;"schedule a wakeup".
+But finally, whenever `poll` is about to return `Pending`, it needs to "schedule a wakeup".
 Ah, that's what we're missing.

 [poll_docs]: https://doc.rust-lang.org/std/future/trait.Future.html#tymethod.poll